 Caregivers have big hearts and it is normal to want to be liked by clients.
 That’s definitely a worthy goal!
 However, some clients are very set in their ways and are not interested in making a new “friend”.
 There are also clients who may have irritable behaviors due to conditions like dementia.
 It can be easy to take things personally if a client, or a family member, is yelling at you and blaming you for things that are not your fault.
 Caregiving requires a soft heart but tough skin — which isn’t easy to achieve!

 When situations like this arise, it helps to focus on the caregiving tasks and providing the best services possible.
 For example, if a client is picky about food, a caregiver can still focus on making the meal amazing.
 Many clients, even ones with the most difficult behaviors, eventually come around.
 It also helps to remember why you started caregiving in the first place; not to have an easy job but to provide high quality care to those who need it the most.

 Caregivers help people live their best lives, and that is always something to smile about.

 Do You or a Loved Need In-Home Care Services?

-Alegre Home Care has been providing high quality caregiving services and home care assistance in Modesto and nearby Bay Area communities for over 25 years.
+Alegre Home Care has been providing high quality home care in Santa Rosa and nearby Bay Area communities for over 25 years.
 Receiving care at home begins with a phone call and a free consultation.
 We provide what’s best for you — Alegre Home Care can help you from as little as a 1.5 hour visit, to 24 hour care or even full time live-in care services.